rokath/trice/docs/TriceUserGuide.md

 ###  20.7. <a name='IDUsageOptions'></a>ID Usage Options

-- Per default the `trice update` command chooses randomly a so far unused ID for new format strings and extends `til.json`.
+- Per default the `trice insert` command chooses randomly a so far unused ID for new format strings and extends `til.json`.
-- After `trice z` all src IDs are removed or 0.
+- After `trice c` all src IDs are removed or 0.
 In this state the src should go into the version management system.

 ###  20.8. <a name='GeneralIDManagementInformation'></a>General ID Management Information